daronphang/coding_resources/docker/containers.md

 1. Downloaded image 'nginx' from Docker Hub (if cannot find image locally).
 2. Started a new container from that image.
-3. Opened port 8080 on host IP.
+3. Opened port 8080 on host IP (exposes external port).
 4. Routes that traffic to container IP, port 80.
 5. Detach is to run server in background, gives unique container ID.